 I don’t fancy how rating puts too sharp a line on my opinion of a book.
 Sometimes I feel it’s hard and unfair to give a fixed digit on how much I love or hate a book.

 Liking or disliking a book can depend on so many biased factors, like my age at the time of reading, the novelty-nature of the issue broached to me, my personal propensity concerning things, and sometimes it’s even possible that my feelings towards a book shift a bit because of the next book I read or a movie I watch.
 Ultimately, too many stuffs to consider, one number to put on, I just can’t do it.

 I don’t have depth, and I don’t do score.
 What do I do actually?

 For all books I review, I struggle hard to give decent summaries of them, but I am still bumbling at it, so bear with me, please.

 For books that I enjoy, I highlight parts that make the books enjoyable while interspersing those with my untrained thoughts about the book.
 I’ll also try to include interesting facts if there’s any or if I am not too lazy to do some browsing.

-For books that are painful reads, as predictable enough, I list out things I don’t like, and I’ll try my best to indicate parts where I know others might appreciate.
+For books that are painful reads, I list out things I don’t like, whilst trying my best to indicate parts where I know others might appreciate.

 This way I expect to let you (if there’s any of you) be able to decide for yourself if you would enjoy a book or not without me clouding you with my precarious numbers.
 Not to mention those books that I have mixed feelings about!
 Putting a number on those pieces would send me right into a session with a shrink!